Pradumnasaraf/BioDrop-CLI/README.md

 <div align="center">

 **LinkFree CLI** is a command line tool that helps us to create and update your **[LinkFree](https://github.com/EddieHubCommunity/LinkFree)** profile through CLI.
-We can also give testimonials and events through it.
+We can also give testimonials and add events through it.

 <br>